leggedrobotics/urdf2robcogen/README.md

 ## Usage

-Three modes of operation are possible:
+Three modes of operation are possible.
+The generated files are written into the directory where the executable was executed (i.e., the output of `pwd`).

 ### A) Run as standalone application (plain URDF file)
 You must have a URDF description of your robot as a plaintext xml file.
 This should not contain [xacro](http://wiki.ros.org/xacro) macros, i.e., you must invoke the xacro command beforehand to produce the URDF file.